Category Archive: Engagement & Collaboration

 Testing the Wisdom of Crowds

-When we make it possible for people to aggregate their wisdom in independent, diverse and decentralized ways, the resulting “wisdom of the crowds” can be uncannily accurate.
-I just tested that on Google+, and here are my results.
+When we help people aggregate their wisdom in independent, diverse and decentralized ways, the resulting "wisdom of crowds" can be uncannily accurate.

 We Are The Filter Bubble